SmackMyGitUp/Task-SW/README.md

 Step 4: Verify that fields with errors are highlighted.

 --Expected result: Fields where validation has failed should be highlighted.

+====

+Step 5: Populate the error fields with valid values.
+Verify that the fields are no longer highlighted and errors are no longer displayed.

+--Expected result: Once fields are populated with valid values, the error messages and highlights should be reverted.

 =========================